Patrick de Napoli

-Patrick de Napoli (born 17 November 1975 in Baar) is a footballer from Switzerland who is also of Italian descent.
+Patrick de Napoli (born 17 November 1975) is a footballer from Switzerland who is also of Italian descent.
 He primarily plays as a forward but can also play as an attacking midfielder and has played for a variety of clubs in Switzerland and Germany as well as the Switzerland national football team.
 De Napoli last played for SC Menzingen of the Swiss 3.
 Liga in April 2012, having also played in the top division for clubs such as Grasshopper Club Zürich, Karlsruher SC and BSC Young Boys and been player–manager of FC Baar.
 De Napoli has made over four hundred league appearances and scored over one hundred league goals, with almost half of these tallies coming from two spells at FC Aarau.

 He has represented Switzerland at under-19, under-21 and senior levels, playing international football between 1992 and 1999.
 De Napoli scored seven times for the under-19 side and six times for the under-21s, but he failed to find the net in his four senior appearances, which included FIFA World Cup and UEFA Euro 2000 qualifiers.